 The technology of artificial intelligence (AI) is changing how the world conducts business.
 The Stanford Institute for Human-Centered AI (HAI) is excited to announce the launch of its first in-person executive education series in 2022, offering programs that inform professionals about the opportunities and challenges the technology presents, as well as strategies for success.

-Stanford HAI will offer seven executive education programs designed to reach executives at all levels.
+Stanford HAI will offer eight executive education programs designed to reach executives at all levels.

 Courses will examine safe and ethical use of AI in health care, valuing data and AI, developing strategies for responsible innovation, leading high-performance teams with emerging technologies, and more.
 The courses are developed and led by Stanford faculty and feature speakers from leading companies, nonprofits, and academia.

 “For the first time since our institute launched, HAI is introducing a portfolio of programs to help people pursue cutting-edge research, create useful and responsible AI, and respond thoughtfully to the societal and ethical implications of global AI,” says HAI Education Director John Robichaux.
 “In HAI’s executive education portfolio, we are bringing Stanford expertise and specialized skills to those in industry — from managers and senior executives to board members and CEOs.”